-The FACS IFP service model is informed by Homebuilders®, an evidence-based family preservation model that teaches families new problem-solving skills to prevent future crises and prevent unnecessary placement in OOHC.
+The DCJ IFP service model is informed by Homebuilders®, an evidence-based family preservation model that teaches families new problem-solving skills to prevent future crises and prevent unnecessary placement in OOHC.

 There is a 3 month period of intensive support including 24 hour access to a caseworker.
 This is followed by a less intensive level of individually tailored and multi-faceted services which include:

 - family focused casework

 - parent support groups

 The Intensive Family Preservation Service Program Guidelines provide an overview of the program.

 The IFP Service Provision Guidelines give DCJ and service providers the core policy, operational framework and requirements for delivering IFP services in NSW.

 - Consent to a referral to an IFP Services Form

 - IFP Services Referral Form